 The new generation of executives in the public sector need ever-more management and strategic expertise to prepare them for making complex decisions in the dynamic environment of politics, economics, and society – on both a national and an international level.

-ZU offers an, one or two year, innovative training and research program in the form of management-oriented politic and administrative sciences with international relations, in which social scientific elements of organizational research and policy research are combined with economics, management skills, and the most important elements of public law.
+ZU offers an, one or two year, innovative training and research program in the form of politics and public administration with international relations, in which social scientific elements of organizational research and policy research are combined with economics, management skills, and the most important elements of public law.

 In this context, the faculty of social sciences sees itself as a research and education laboratory which promotes problem-centered training for the public sector in interdisciplinary dialog, with an international profile and in a theory-driven way.

 The following characteristics particularly distinguish the master program in "Politics, Administration & International Relations".

 TRACK I: International Relations & Global Politics